hphelion/documentation/euca/euca-landing-page.md

 <!--UNDER REVISION-->

-#HP Eucalyptus
+#HP Helion Eucalyptus

-Perfered by koalas everywhere for a cloud-based meal.
+Perfered by koalas everywhere for a meal in the cloud!